-Enter the total compensation paid to officers, directors, trustees, and key employees for the year.
-In Part V, give the name and compensation (if any) of each officer, director, trustee, and key employee, along with the other information requested.
+In Part V-A, give the name and compensation (if any) of each current officer, director, trustee, and key employee, along with the other information requested.
+In Part V-B, give the name and compensation (if any) of each former officer director, trustee, and key employee, along with the other information requested.
 If no compensation was paid, enter zero.
-See the Part V instructions for a definition of "key employee."
+See the Part V-A instructions for a definition of key employee.